xregistry/spec/core/spec.md

   - If there is more than one Version created, then use of the `setdefaultversionid` is REQUIRED and MUST be set to the `id` of one of the Versions.
-  - If `meta` is present then there MUST be at least one Version specified in the HTTP body.
-In other words, an empty collection MUST generate an error.
+  - There MUST be at least one Version specified in the HTTP body.
+In other words, an empty collection MUST generate an error since creating a Resource with no Versions would immediate delete that Resource.

 See [Default Version of a Resource](#default-version-of-a-resource) for more information about the `setdefaultversionid` query parameter.

-`PUT   /GROUPs/gID/RESOURCEs/rID/versions/vID[?meta&setdefaultversionid=vID]`
+`PUT   /GROUPs/gID/RESOURCEs/rID/versions/vID\[$meta]\[?setdefaultversionid=vID]`
-`PATCH /GROUPs/gID/RESOURCEs/rID/versions/vID[?meta&setdefaultversionid=vID]`
+`PATCH /GROUPs/gID/RESOURCEs/rID/versions/vID.[$meta]\[?setdefaultversionid=vID]`

 Where:
 - This API MUST create or update single Version in the Resource.